davidesantangelo/curl-gems/README.md

 +-----------------+-----------------------------------------------------------------------------+%
 ```

+## Built With

+- [Ruby on Rails](https://github.com/rails/rails) &mdash; Our back end API is a Rails app.
+It responds to requests RESTfully in JSON.
+- [Terminal-Table](https://github.com/tj/terminal-table) Ruby ASCII Table Generator, simple and feature rich..

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/davidesantangelo/curl-gems.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.